Azure/azure-libraries-for-net/README.md

 If you are migrating your code to 1.2, you can use these notes for [preparing your code for 1.2 from 1.1](./notes/prepare-for-1.2.md).

-If you encounter any bugs with these libraries, please file issues via [Issues](https://github.com/Azure/azure-sdk-for-net/issues) and tag them [Fluent](https://github.com/Azure/azure-sdk-for-net/labels/Fluent) or checkout [StackOverflow for Azure Management Libraries for .NET](http://stackoverflow.com/questions/tagged/azure-sdk).
+If you encounter any bugs with these libraries, please file issues via [Issues](https://github.com/Azure/azure-libraries-for-net/issues) or checkout [StackOverflow for Azure Management Libraries for .NET](http://stackoverflow.com/questions/tagged/azure-sdk).

 To enable Http message tracing in your code please check [this article](https://github.com/Azure/autorest/blob/master/docs/client/tracing.md#tracing).